apache/druid/docs/content/development/extensions-core/kafka-ingestion.md

 consumer lag per partition may be reported as negative values if the supervisor has not received a recent latest offset response from Kafka.
 The aggregate lag value will always be >= 0.

+### Getting Supervisor Ingestion Stats Report

+`GET /druid/indexer/v1/supervisor/<supervisorId>/stats` returns a snapshot of the current ingestion row counters for each task being managed by the supervisor, along with moving averages for the row counters.

+See [Task Reports: Row Stats](../../ingestion/reports.html#row-stats) for more information.

 ### Updating Existing Supervisors

 `POST /druid/indexer/v1/supervisor` can be used to update existing supervisor spec.